Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Problem Definition

-In general terms, we can define a visual recommender as a system that takes in input a dataset $\mathcal{D}$ of $n$ columns (features) and suggests a set of perceptually effective charts (visualzations), highlighting relevant and insightful feature relationships in $\mathcal{D}$.
-Although a visual recommender of these capabilities is desired, current VRS try to solve a simpler problem over a smaller set of features: \begin{definition} Given a dataset $\mathcal{D}$ of $n$ features $\Phi = \{\phi_1,\dots,\phi_n\}$, a chosen subset $\Phi' \subseteq \Phi$ of $k$ features, and a set of constraints $C = \{c_1,\dots,c_p\}$, a VRS suggests a set of visualizations $V' \subseteq V$ that provide the best insight concerning the relations among $\phi_i \in \Phi'\;\forall i \in [1,k]$ according to the constraints $c_j \in C$. \end{definition} In the literature, the notions of ''constraints" and ''insight" - or effectiveness - of a visualization lack a precise definition, and are specified differently depending on the context considered.
-We begin with an analysis of visualization constraints.
-Based on the works surveyed, we have identified four types of constraints: i.e., \textit{syntax}, \textit{task-based}, \textit{design}, and \textit{perceptual} constraints. \begin{itemize}[noitemsep,topsep=0pt] \item \textit{Syntax constraints} encompass a set of atomic visualization rules that conduct the correct generation of charts.
+\begin{itemize}[noitemsep,topsep=0pt] \item \textit{Syntax constraints} encompass a set of atomic visualization rules that conduct the correct generation of charts.
 These constraints depend on the relationship between single features $\phi_i$ and the visualization type.
 For example, line charts require the variables on the Cartesian axes to be of type ordinal or metrics. \item \textit{Task-based constraints} specify whether potential visualization recommendations have (non)interesting and (non)relevant visible patterns based on user-specified objectives.
 These constraints affect the choice of visualization types.
-For example, line charts and scatterplots are an appropriate choice if the task is comparing features trends. \item \textit{Design constraints} are a set of aesthetic specifications that beautify the recommended visualizations to render them more memorable \cite{borkin2013makes}, like for example an appropriate layout, choice of colors, and scale.
-These constraints are applied on top of the chosen visualizations $V' \subseteq V$. \item \textit{Perceptual constraints} refer to the limitations of human perception and cognitive abilities that need to be taken into account when designing a VRS.
-Indeed, this is the most relevant constraint since visual perception is a primary source of information as people interpret and make sense of the world around them \cite{COLE2021129}.
-Perceptual features depend on the relationships among features, and therefore are those that mostly affect the insightfulness of the generated recommendations $V' \subseteq V$.
+For example, line charts and scatterplots are appropriate for comparing feature trends. \item \textit{Design constraints} are a set of aesthetic specifications that beautify the recommended visualizations to render them more memorable \cite{borkin2013makes}, like, for example, an appropriate layout, choice of colors, and scale.
+These constraints are applied on top of the chosen visualizations $V' \subseteq V$. \item \textit{Perceptual constraints} refer to the limitations of human perception and cognitive abilities that must be considered when designing a VRS.
+Indeed, this is a very relevant constraint since visual perception is a primary source of information as people interpret and make sense of the world around them \cite{COLE2021129}.
+Perceptual features depend on the relationships among features and mostly affect the insightfulness of the generated recommendations $V' \subseteq V$.
 Examples of perceptual features that affect visual interpretation are discrimination \cite{taylor2022visual} and constancy \cite{garrigan2008perceptual,walsh1998perceptual}. \end{itemize}